ajinkya007/Miscellaneous/README.md

 ##Java

-1.Reading Xls file in java
+1.Reading Xls file in java.
-2.Reading Xlsx file in java
+2.Reading Xlsx file in java.
 3.Writing to xls file using jxls library.